ChieftainGreen/TUI-internet-radio-player/README.md

 recommended Windows Terminal, but cmd is more or less ok.
 !unfortunately, Microsoft C++ Build Tools **(6 GB)** seems to be required to install miniaudio for python

-TODO - working next and previous buttons.
+TODO - make working next and previous buttons, mouse clicks

 TODO - histogram for the audio stream.
 Don't know how to start.
 seems miniaudio has no such option? or something like  DecodedSoundFile?